 You can read about the next stage of our bikepacking trip on Gili Air here.

-About Kathryn: As well as enjoying family cycling adventures, Kathryn runs a intercultural learning consultancy called Up+ Thrive and also provides advice and support to expat partners through Kathryn Relocated.
+About Kathryn: As well as enjoying family cycling adventures, Kathryn runs an intercultural learning consultancy called Up+ Thrive and also provides advice and support to ex-pat partners through Kathryn Relocated.

 Other posts you’ll find useful: